itdranik/itdranik.github.io/content/posts/problem-max-points-on-a-line.en.md

 }
 ```

 That's all.
 I need to say goodbye.
-And I'd like to ask you, dear reader, to familiarize yourself also with the other reviews of [coding-interview-en problems](/en/topics/coding-interview-en-en/).
+And I'd like to ask you, dear reader, to familiarize yourself also with the other reviews of [coding-interview problems](/en/topics/coding-interview-en-en/).
 See you soon!